Bobrac3023/Project4_roshan/README.md

 ![rachel_iphone_1](readme.doc/rachel_iphone_5.jpg)

-## SAMSUNG A25 Testing
+## SAMSUNG A25 Testing - Mobile-Friendly & Responsive UI

+- Responsive Data manipulations
+  - After updating or deleting → same pattern: redirect and update.
+  - Users see updated content after submission
+  - No manual refresh is needed

 - The guest tries to login using an invalid username syntax.
-- The website presents a user friendly error messages.
+- The website presents a user friendly error message.

 ![samsunga25_signin_with_wrong_username.jpg](readme.doc/samsunga25_signin_with_wrong_username.jpg)